 The Equity Office collaborates with external organisations to help students through the application process.
 These supports include:

 RASNZ (Refugees as Survivors New Zealand)support for women students who wish to apply to the University of Auckland

 The Equity Office supports a case-by-case approach to student enrolment and works with the Admissions Office to achieve this.

 Undergraduate Targeted Admission Schemes (UTAS)

 Tertiary Foundation Certificate Programme

 The New Start programme is the University of Auckland's only part-time academic preparation course.
-It provides University bridging for anyone aged 20 years or over who needs to gain skills and confidence to undertake university study.
+It is aimed at those aged 20 and over.
+Find out more.